SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations

 \textbf{Summary of contributions.} We propose \Algname, a hardware and model architecture co-design solution to address MoE training efficiency problems, making the following contributions:

 \begin{itemize} \item \textbf{MoE training with minimum possible activation memory footprint without increasing FLOPs: } We analyze the impact of MoE granularity on the MoE layer's forward and backward passes and observe that increasing MoE granularity while maintaining constant FLOPs leads to a linear increase in activation memory required by the backward pass.
 Leveraging this observation, we carefully redesign the computation graph to avoid caching the activations for the router gradient computation while maintaining the mathematical equivalence to the original MoE formulation.
-As a result, for a fine-grained 7B MoE, \Algname\ reduces activation memory usage per layer by up to 45\%.
+As a result, for a fine-grained 7B MoE, \Algname\ reduces activation memory usage per layer by up to 45\% on H100 GPUs.

 \item \textbf{Efficient MoE kernel that overlaps IO with computation to yield SOTA training throughput:} We show that increasing both granularity and sparsity leads to MoEs becoming increasingly memory bandwidth bound.
 To alleviate this bottleneck, we exploit the asynchrony of the GEMM and IO operations by overlapping them to maximize throughput.
-For the same fine-grained 7B MoE model, our approach increases relative speedup by 43\% on the forward pass compared to a highly optimized DeepGEMM baseline, and by 83\% and 115\% on the backward pass compared to the state-of-the-art MoE baselines ScatterMoE and MoMoE, respectively.
+For the same fine-grained 7B MoE model on H100 GPUs, our approach increases the \tflops~by 43\% on the forward pass compared to a highly optimized DeepGEMM baseline, and by 83\% and 115\% on the backward pass compared to the state-of-the-art MoE baselines ScatterMoE and MoMoE, respectively.
+On B300 GPUs, our approach also achieves 25\% more \tflops~on the forward pass and 15\% on the backward pass compared to a highly optimized DeepGEMM baseline on OLMoE-sized 7B MoE models.
 To evaluate the performance of these techniques, we conduct an extensive performance analysis through comprehensive kernel-level profiling and an IO-aware exploration of the MoE computational paths.